 Fires And Drought Close Forests In Colorado And New Mexico

-The San Juan National Forest in southwestern Colorado is closed to visitors on Tuesday due to a large wildfire and dry, warm conditions that raise the risk of further blazes.
-Forests are also closed in Arizona and New Mexico, areas that are also suffering from a severe drought.
+The San Juan National Forest in southwestern Colorado is closed to visitors on Tuesday because of a large wildfire and dry, warm conditions that raise the risk of further blazes.
+Forests are also closed in Arizona and New Mexico in areas that are suffering from a severe drought.

 Evacuation orders are in effect, as Colorado Public Radio reports on the blaze known as the 416 Fire: